-- An Executive Board, chosen through an application and interview process conducted by the Director of Student Activities or designee, the organization advisor, a member of the Ohio Union Council, senior out-going members of the general membership, and the out-going organization president or other out-going senior member of the Executive Board, composed of the following: - Organization president - Organization vice president - o Chairs of standing committees - o Organization advisor, ex officio, non-voting - Staff support provided by the Office of Student Life - An on-campus general ledger chart field - A process approved by the Ohio Union Council for receiving input from each student population-graduate, professional, undergraduate - A membership that is broadly inclusive of the diversity at Ohio State - Report as needed during the Ohio Union Council's meetings - Report semester plans to the CSA Allocations Committee no later than the 3rd week of the semester - Report to the CSA Allocations Committee when collaborative events for a given period have been approved - Submit an end-the-year report to the Ohio Union Council and then to CSA - Allocate a minimum of \$50,000 to graduate/professional programming - Submit a written inventory of all equipment to the Office of Student Life each time there is a change in officers and at least once per year - o Inventory shall include the OSU tag # or a complete description of the equipment, purchase or trade date and price, current value, and exact

-- location - Senior Vice President for Student Life may request an on-site inspection to verify the inventory
+- An Executive Board, chosen through an application and interview process conducted by the Director of Campus Activities or designee, the organization advisor, a member of CSA Allocations Committee, a member selected by the general membership, and the out-going members of the Executive Board, composed of the following: - Organization president - Organization vice president - o Chairs of standing committees - o A member of the CSA Allocations Committee - o Organization advisor, ex officio, non-voting - Submit an end-the-year report to the Ohio Union Council and then to CSA Allocations Committee - Allocate a minimum of \$100,000 to graduate/professional programming - Submit a written inventory of all equipment to the Office of Student Life each time there is a change in officers and at least once per year - Inventory shall include the OSU tag # or a complete description of the equipment, purchase or trade date and price, current value, and exact location - Senior Vice President for Student Life may request an on-site inspection to verify the inventory

 - May include general operating expenses, including travel in their annual budget, provided they comply with relevant University guidelines on spending.
-These expenses may include the following: - o Travel may include participation at conferences, registration associated with conferences, and food costs limited to the federal guidelines on per diem. - o Equipment - Other general office supplies provided by the Center for Student Leadership and Service Resource Room - May utilize resources in the Center for Student Leadership and Service Resource Room with the understanding that the programming board budget will be charged back for expenses each semester - May hold events in off-campus locations beyond the guidelines stated in Fundable Programs: On-Campus (below) - May pay for food at general member/delegate meetings as deemed appropriate - May use proceeds from sale of Dates and Data to provide member development opportunities to the organization - Are not eligible to apply for student activity fee Operating or Programming funds - Programming Board treasurer is exempt from mandated treasurer training as they (or their designee) will receive appropriate training and signed certification from the Ohio Union Business Office.
+These expenses may include the following: - o Travel may include participation at conferences, registration associated with conferences, and food costs limited to the federal guidelines on per diem. - Equipment - o Purchase of apparel, supplies, swag for university-wide events - Other general office supplies provided by the Center for Student Leadership and Service Resource Room - May utilize resources in the Center for Student Leadership and Service Resource Room with the understanding that the programming board budget will be charged back for expenses each semester - May hold events in off-campus locations beyond the guidelines stated in Fundable Programs: On-Campus (below) - May pay for food at general member/delegate meetings as deemed appropriate - May use proceeds from sale of Dates and Data to provide member development opportunities to the organization - Are not eligible to apply for student activity fee Operating or Programming funds - The Programming Board treasurer position, held by the Associate Director of Campus Events is exempt from mandated treasurer training as they (or their designee) will receive appropriate training and signed certification from the Ohio Union Business Office.